-- participating
+- participation

 - contributing

 - democracy

-- decision-making.
+- · decision-making.

 For further information on building conceptual understandings in the social inquiry approach, see Building Conceptual Understandings in the Social Sciences: Approaches to Building Conceptual Understandings (Ministry of Education, 2009).
-This can be downloaded from:
+This can be downloaded from: http://ssol.tki.org.nz